Database maintenance operations for HotMesh's Postgres backend.

 {appId}.jobs Completed/expired jobs with expired_at set

-{appId}.jobs_attributes Execution artifacts (adata, hmark, jmark, status, other) that are only needed during workflow execution
+{appId}.jobs_attributes Execution artifacts (adata, hmark, status, other) that are only needed during workflow execution

 The DBA service addresses this with two methods: